Last Exit to Brooklyn (film): Critical response

 The film has a 67% rating on review aggregator website Rotten Tomatoes based on 21 critics' reviews.
+Metacritic, which uses a weighted average, assigned the film a score of 62 out of 100, based on 21 critics, indicating "generally favorable" reviews.

 Though critics noted the film's unrelenting bleakness and how it is not an easy watch, Last Exit to Brooklyn was also praised for Uli Edel's direction and the performances of its actors.
 Vincent Canby of The New York Times wrote the film "is both grim and eloquent.
 The strike scenes are some of the roughest ever seen in a fiction film."
 Canby added the film "has a European sensibility that works to the advantage of its American subject matter...[and] sees everything at the distance of a sober-minded alien observer.
-One result is that Last Exit to Brooklyn' never appears to exploit its sensational subject matter."
+One result is that Last Exit to Brooklyn never appears to exploit its sensational subject matter."
 He concluded the film "suggests that physical, social, psychological and political degradation can only be understood when seen in something like their true dimensions.
 Without hope."
-In a review that awarded 3 and ½ stars out of four, Roger Ebert wrote the characters "are limited in their freedom to imagine greater happiness for themselves, and yet in their very misery they embody human striving.
+In a review that awarded 3.5 stars out of 4, Roger Ebert in The Chicago Sun-Times wrote the characters "are limited in their freedom to imagine greater happiness for themselves, and yet in their very misery they embody human striving.
 There is more of humanity in a prostitute trying to truly love, if only for a moment, than in all of the slow-motion romantic fantasies in the world."
+Ebert and Gene Siskel gave the film "two thumbs up" on their syndicated At the Movies review show, saying Last Exist to Brookly had exceptionally good cinematography and realistic characters struggling with everyday dillemas which emphasized their common humanity in an engaging manner.

 Sheila Benson of the Los Angeles Times wrote, "The strike-breaking attempt at the factory is Last Exit’s vast visual set-piece, a long and magnificently staged mass of moving bodies and machinery that shows Edel’s accomplished and painterly eye and the remarkable camera work of Stefan Czapsky."
-Benson singled out Jennifer Jason Leigh as the "defiantly tragic Tralala, [Ohrbach’s] [sic] implacable union leader, Stephen Lang’s self-hating Harry Black and Alexis Arquette’s dry wit-over-desperation as Georgette" as the film's standout performances.
+Benson singled out Jennifer Jason Leigh as the "defiantly tragic Tralala, [Jerry Ohrbach’s] [sic] implacable union leader, Stephen Lang’s self-hating Harry Black and Alexis Arquette’s dry wit-over-desperation as Georgette" as the film's standout performances.

 Accolades

-For her role as Tralala in this film and her role in Miami Blues, Jennifer Jason Leigh won the award for Best Supporting Actress from both the New York Film Critics Circle and the Boston Society of Film Critics.
+For her role as Tralala in this film and her role in Miami Blues, Jennifer Jason Leigh won the New York Film Critics Circle Award for Best Supporting Actress at the 1990 New York Film Critics Circle Awards and the Boston Society of Film Critics Award for Best Supporting Actress at the Boston Society of Film Critics Awards 1990.